Bricanyl Turbuhaler (Terbutaline Sulfate)

 Pregnancy and Breastfeeding

-Check with your doctor or pharmacist if you are pregnant, planning to become pregnant, breastfeeding, or planning to breastfeed.
-Your healthcare provider will discuss the possible risks and benefits of using Bricanyl Turbuhaler during pregnancy and while breastfeeding.
+If you are pregnant, planning to become pregnant, or breastfeeding, discuss the risks and benefits of using Bricanyl Turbuhaler with your healthcare provider.

 Drug Interactions